Disease Guide ·Ear Infections ·2026

 Ear Infections in Cats - symptoms, vet costs & insurance

-Treating a cat ear infection costs $150-$450 — and untreated infections can lead to deafness or chronic problems.
-Ear infections (otitis) are less common in cats than dogs, but when they happen, there's usually an underlying cause.
-Ear mites are the most frequent culprit in kittens, while allergies, polyps, and yeast overgrowth cause problems in adult cats.
-Cats with folded or flat ears are more susceptible.
+Treating a cat ear infection costs $150-$450 - untreated infections can cause deafness.
+Ear infections (otitis) are less common in cats than dogs, but usually signal an underlying cause.
+Ear mites are most common in kittens; allergies, polyps, and yeast cause adult infections.
+Folded or flat-eared breeds are more susceptible.

 Ear Infections - vet costs and insurance